msg-systems/coreferee/README.md

 ##### 6.4 Version 1.1.1

 - Changed the dependencies to allow Coreferee to run on the Apple M1 chipset
-- Sorted out a problem with the version numbering
+- Sorted out a problem with the supported spaCy versions
 - Improved some of the tests

 <a id="open-issues"></a>